coder3101/coder3101.github.com/_posts/2018-08-01-understanding-ff-nn.md

 If we were to multiply all those weights with inputs and add the biases all one by one normally, the complete computation will comsume much more time and we couldn't paralellize the operations on GPU's.

-We use Linear Algebra here that simplifies the complete thing and brings down the computation speed
+We use Linear Algebra here that simplifies the complete thing and brings down the computation speed.

+So we represent `input` as a vector of